Zumaya language

 Zumaya is an extinct Chadic language once spoken in Cameroon.
 It is known only from a few words recorded from the last speaker.
 It may have been divergent within the Masa branch of Chadic.

 There are no known speakers; it is thought that the language use has shifted to Fulfulde.

 Distribution

-About 10 Zumaya words were recorded from what was probably be the last speaker of this language by Daniel Barreteau.
-The belongs to the Masa group.
+About 10 Zumaya words were recorded from what was probably the last speaker of this language by Daniel Barreteau.
+The language belongs to the Masa group.
 The last speakers were found at Ouro-Lamordé, on the way to Bogo (Ouro-Zangui canton, Maroua commune, Diamaré department, Far North Region).